You should keep your immigration documents current, secure and accessible.

 - Any authorizations for curricular practical training

 - Any endorsement signatures of a Designated School Official (DSO) affirming that the information on the front of your I-20 is correct and you are currently in status for the purpose of re-entering the U.S.

 You should keep all of your original I-20s even after a new one has been issued to reflect updated information or transfer of schools.
-If you lose your current I-20, request a replacement.
-E-Form Application login.
+If you lose your current I-20, please contact ISS immediately.
 Your visa is placed in your passport at a U.S. Department of State Embassy or Consulate outside of the U.S.

 It is your permit allowing you to travel to a U.S. port of entry and to request entry as a non-immigrant.

 - You might think of your visa as an entry key to the door of the U.S.

 - Once you have opened the door and entered, you do not need to worry about whether your visa is valid or expired unless you leave and plan to re-enter the U.S. In that case, you must have your key--a valid U.S. visa--to be able to reenter.

 - Even though your visa allows you to travel to a U.S. port of entry, it is a Department of Homeland Security (DHS), Customs and Border Protection (CBP) immigration inspector who determines your admission, length of stay and conditions of stay in the U.S.

 - Your visa is valid for a specified number of entries to the United States: one, two, or "multiple," i.e., any number, until the expiration date.